2011–12 Penn State Nittany Lions basketball team

-The 2011–12 Penn State Nittany Lions men's basketball team represents Pennsylvania State University.
-Head coach Pat Chambers is in his first season with the team.
+The 2011–12 Penn State Nittany Lions men's basketball team represented Pennsylvania State University.
+Head coach Pat Chambers was in his first season with the team.
 The team played its home games in University Park, Pennsylvania, US at the Bryce Jordan Center (which has a capacity of 15,000) for the thirteenth consecutive season.
 They finished with a record of 12–20 overall, 4–14 in Big Ten play for a tied for a last place finish with Nebraska.
 They lost in the lost in the first round of the 2012 Big Ten Conference men's basketball tournament by Indiana.